Coronavirus COVID-19 Updates

 Practice social distancing as best you can, and continue to take action to help prevent the spread of respiratory illness by following the below guidelines:

 Wash hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer with greater than 70% alcohol if soap and water aren’t available.

 Cover your cough or sneeze with your sleeve or a tissue, not your hands.

 Avoid close contact with people.
 Maintain atleast 6 feet of distance.

 Stay home when you’re sick, especially with a fever, except when advised to get medical care.
 At this time, it is best to stay home as much as you can even if you feel well.

 Routinely clean and disinfect frequently touched objects and surfaces.

 Rest assured that the CDC and the NYS Health Department are working to ensure state agencies and communities, schools, businesses around the state are prepared to minimize potential disruptions.
-You can find up-to-date information, including links to translated materials, at We appreciate your patience and cooperation as we continue to find our way through this challenging situation.
+You can find up-to-date information, including links to translated materials, We appreciate your patience and cooperation as we continue to find our way through this challenging situation.